 - Boston Immigration Court reopened for all matters.
 Case information is available online with a 9-digit alien registration number (A-#########) or by calling the Executive Office of Administration Review at 1-800-898-7180.

-	- SNAP (food stamps)
+- SNAP (food stamps) and WIC

 - MassHealth/Medicaid (except for long-term institutionalization)

 - Low Income Home Energy Assistance Program (LIHEAP)